timgates42/meticulous/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities to the project email email@goes.here.
+Please report vulnerabilities to the project email tim.gates@iress.com.
 Security vulnerabilities will be gratefully received, taken seriously and promptly addressed.